DeanoC/overlord/docs/implementation-plan-project-file-format.md

 **Tasks:**
 1. Update the ComponentParser class:
-   - Update parseProjectFile to process the new sections
+   - Update parseComponentFile to process the new sections
    - Update processInstantiations to handle Component type definitions
    - Add methods for cloning instances and connections with namespacing